CtadharaMidori/guides/jean.md

 {% tabs %}
 {% tab title="C1" %}
-## One Arrow to Rule Them All

-Fires 2 arrows per Aimed Shot.
-The second arrow deals 20% of the first arrow's DMG.

-The second arrow is fired 10 degrees vertically below actual aiming, has separate critical, and also makes the primary shot travel further before it starts dropping down.
+## Fatal Acceleration

+Upon scoring a CRIT hit, increases ATK SPD of Xinyan's Normal and Charged Attacks by 12% for 5s.
+Can only occur once every 5s.
 {% endtab %}

 {% tab title="C2" %}
-## Bunny Triggered
+## Impromptu Opening

-Baron Bunny, new and improved!
-Hitting Baron Bunny's foot with a fully-charged Aimed Shot manually detonates it.

-* Explosion via manual detonation deals 200% additional DMG.
+Riff Revolution Physical DMG has its Crit rate increased by 100%, and will form a shield at Shield Level 3: Rave when cast.
 {% endtab %}

 {% tab title="C3" %}
-## It Burns!
+## Double-Stop

-Increases the Level of Fiery Rain by 3.
+Increases the Level of Sweeping Fervor by 3.
 {% endtab %}

 {% tab title="C4" %}
-## It's Not Just Any Doll...

-Decreases Explosive Puppet's CD by 20%.
-Adds 1 additional charge.
+## Wildfire Rhythm

+Sweeping Fervor's swing DMG decreases opponent's Physical RES by 15% for 12s.
 {% endtab %}

 {% tab title="C5" %}
-## It's Baron Bunny!
+## Screamin' for an Encore

-Increases the Level of Explosive Puppet by 3.
+Increases the Level of Riff Revolution by 3.
 {% endtab %}

 {% tab title="C6" %}
-## Wildfire

-Fiery Rain increases the entire party's Movement SPD by 15% and ATK by 15% for 10s.
+## Rockin' in a Flaming World

+Decrease the Stamina Consumption of Xinyan Charged Attacks by 30%.
+Additionally, Xinyan's Charged Attacks gain an ATK bonus equal to 50% of her DEF.
 {% endtab %}
 {% endtabs %}

 ## Full Talent Values

 {% tabs %}
-{% tab title="Sharpshooter" %}
+{% tab title="Dance on Fire" %}
 ### Normal Attacks

 x